AlissonAp/fullcycle-keycloak/README.md

 # fullcycle-keycloak

-Configuration and integration client creation of a autenticator/autorization keycloak server with golang.
+Configuration and integration of a client that use autenticator/autorization keycloak server with golang.